 Q: Tell us a little about your personal history and background.

-A: I am software engineer and education hacker.
-I started my career at Accenture after dropping out of high school to design my own immersive educational program including an internship at i.c.stars and courses at DePaul & Kellogg.
+A: I am a software engineer and education hacker.
+I started my career at Accenture after dropping out of high school to design my own immersive educational program including an internship at i.c.stars and courses at DePaul and Kellogg.

 After working as a software engineer for several years, I helped Dev Bootcamp launch its Chicago location, which sold to Kaplan in 2014.
 Also in 2014, I became Trans*H4CK’s volunteer Technology Director, an organization founded by Dr. Kortney Ziegler.
 It was our work together, creating inclusive education environments that inspired us to build AerialSpaces — a virtual event app that helps educators, business owners, non-profit leaders and more.

 Q: Tell us a little about your company.
 What’s your elevator pitch?

 A: AerialSpaces is a full service virtual event SaaS platform helping organizations of all sizes reach global audiences in new ways.
 Our focus is on immersive, engaging experiences rather than the 1-way marketing webinar of the past.

 Q: How did you come to join WiSTEM?